jtsiomb/gbatris/README.md

 About
 -----
-gbatris is a tetris game for the Nintendo GameBoy Advance.
+gbatris is a classic-style tetris game for the Nintendo GameBoy Advance.

 I always liked the original GameBoy tetris, and not any of the "improved" versions that where released for the GBA and the Nintendo DS.
-So I made gbatris to be as close as possible to the original GameBoy tetris gameplay-wise.
+So I made gbatris to be as close as possible to the original GameBoy tetris.

   - website: http://nuclear.mutantstargoat.com/sw/gbatris
   - source repository: https://github.com/jtsiomb/gbatris